skynet-guide/docs/pages/guides/sia/hosting/host-manager-remote-connection.en.md

-# Setting up Host Manager on a remote host
+# Connecting Host Manager to a remote host

 ## Step 1: Installing Host Manager
 To install the latest version of Host Manager visit the [official website](https://siacentral.com/host-manager/) and click the "Download Now" button.